PATCH (HTTP): PUT vs PATCH vs POST

 HTTP is the foundation of data communication for the World Wide Web.
 It is a request-response protocol which helps users communicate with the server to perform CRUD operations.
 HTTP defines a number of request methods such as PUT, POST and PATCH to create or update resources.

-The main difference between the PUT and PATCH method is that the PUT method uses the request URI to supply a modified version of the requested resource which replaces the original version of the resource, whereas the PATCH method supplies a set of instructions to modify the resource.
+The main difference between the PUT and PATCH method is that the PUT method supplies a modified version of the requested resource which replaces the original version of the resource, whereas the PATCH method supplies a set of instructions to modify the resource.
 If the PATCH document is larger than the size of the new version of the resource sent by the PUT method then the PUT method is preferred.

 The POST method can be used for sending partial updates to a resource.
 The main difference between the POST and PATCH methods is that the POST method can be used only when it is written to support the applications or the applications support its semantics whereas the PATCH method can be used in a generic way and does not require application support.
 If the outcome of using the PATCH method is not known then the POST method is preferred.